gryphonshafer/Mojo-Plugin-CaptchaPNG/README.md

 The image is generated using [GD::Image](https://metacpan.org/pod/GD%3A%3AImage).
 The plugin will also setup helper methods to get, check, and clear the captcha value, which is stored in the session.

+Note that the assumption herein is that you're using Mojolicious verison 9.39 or higher with [Mojolicious::Sessions](https://metacpan.org/pod/Mojolicious%3A%3ASessions)'s `encrypted` on.
+If so, the application's
+Mojolicious secrets are checked for strong entropy and a warning is issued if any have low entropy.
+(See `min_entropy` below.)
+If not, then its expected you'll provide your own captcha value encryption.
+(See `encrypt` and `decrypt` below.)

 # SETTINGS